 However, there are a pub and restaurant in the village if you wish to give the chef in your party a night off!

 The cosy sitting room has a warming woodburning stove, perfect to relax in front of on a cold evening, and completing the ground floor is a convenient shower room to wash off sand after a day on the beach.

 Upstairs are four bedrooms with different bed layouts to accommodate various guests, and also on this floor are a shower room and a small sitting area on the landing.

-A front seating area is ideal for enjoying a morning coffee, whilst to the rear is an enclosed garden where you may wish to dine alfresco or to just relax with a cold drink in the evening.
+A front seating area is ideal for enjoying a morning coffee, whilst to the rear is an enclosed garden with outside seating, where you may wish to dine alfresco or to just relax with a cold drink in the evening.